AWS Client VPN Endpoint Setup: A Comprehensive Guide

 UDP Protocol

-By default, full tunneling is enabled. we can also enable a split tunnel for our VPN endpoint.
+By default, full tunneling is enabled.
+We can also enable a split tunnel for our VPN endpoint.

 Full tunnel: All your traffic goes through the VPN tunnel when you connect and use a VPN.
 This is more secure than the split tunnel.
 Even though, this could make your connection slow.
 Because all your traffic has to be encrypted.